technomancy/leiningen/doc/PROFILES.md

 available in every project you hack on without modifying every single project.clj you use.

-By default the `:dev`, `:provided`, `:user`, and `:base` profiles are activated for each task, but their settings are not propagated downstream to projects that depend upon yours.
+By default the `:dev`, `:provided`, `:user`, `:system`, and `:base` profiles are activated for each task, but their settings are not propagated downstream to projects that depend upon yours.
 Each profile is defined as a map which gets merged into your project map.

 You can place any arbitrary `defproject` entries into a given profile and they will be merged into the project map when that profile is